 § 2-7-4.
-Prefiling of bills and resolutions with Legislative Research Council--Rules for handling.
+Prefiled bills--Persons authorized--Rules.

-Any person who has been duly elected or appointed to serve during a regular session of the Legislature may file bills and resolutions with the State Legislative Research Council at any time within thirty days prior to the convening of such regular session.
-Notwithstanding the provisions of $\S$ 2-7-6.1, any interim committee of the Legislative Research Council may file bills and resolutions under the provisions of this section.
-The Executive Board of the State Legislative Research Council shall prescribe rules for the handling and placing in proper form of such bills and resolutions, subject to the provisions of $\S\S$ 2-7-4 to 2-7-6, inclusive.
+Any person who has been duly elected or appointed to serve during a regular session of the Legislature may file bills and resolutions with the Legislative Research Council at any time within thirty days prior to the convening of such regular session.
+Notwithstanding the provisions of § 2-7-6.1, any interim committee of the Legislative Research Council may file bills and resolutions under the provisions of this section.
+The Executive Board of the Legislative Research Council shall prescribe rules for the handling and placing in proper form of such bills and resolutions, subject to the 1 provisions of §§ 2-7-4 and 2-7-5.
+2

 § 2-7-5.
-Numbering, printing and disposition of prefiled bills--Date of introduction.
+Prefiled bills--Numbering, printing, and disposition--Introduction.

-The director of the Legislative Research Council shall, within the confines of such rules, receive such bills and resolutions, place them in proper form, assign them numbers for introduction in the proper house, and deliver copies to the printing contractor for presession printing.
-The director shall deliver the original and one copy of each bill and resolution to the secretary of the Senate or the chief clerk of the House of Representatives, as the case may be, on the day when the session convenes.
-However, the director may not deliver any prefiled bill or resolution until every sponsor of such bill or resolution has been duly sworn into office.
-Upon prefiling, such bills and resolutions become the property of the Legislature and may not thereafter be withdrawn.
-Prefiled bills and resolutions shall be considered as introduced on the day of their delivery to each house.
+The director of the Legislative Research Council shall, in accordance with rules adopted by the Legislature, receive the prefiled bills and resolutions, place them in proper form, and assign them numbers for introduction in the proper house.
+The director shall electronically deliver each bill and resolution to the secretary of the Senate or the chief clerk of the House of Representatives, as the case may be, on the day when the session convenes.
+However, the director may not deliver any prefiled bill or resolution until every sponsor of the bill or resolution has been duly sworn into office.
+Upon prefiling, the bills and resolutions become the property of the Legislature and may not thereafter be withdrawn.
+Prefiled bills and resolutions shall be considered as introduced on the first legislative day.